 Travel just minutes away to explore the wildlife sanctuary, museum, and multi-use trails of the wooded Ijams Nature Center.
 Whether you’re a beginner or seasoned pro, test your mettle on one of more than 30 rock-climbing routes at Ijams Crag.
 Climb up into the trees for a treetop zipline adventure with rope bridges, nets, swings, and trails for people of all experience levels at Navitat Knoxville.
 On the west side of the neighborhood, take a dip in the Augusta Quarry Lake or trek the trails leading up to the Civil War fort preserved at Fort Dickerson Park.
 Energize yourself for a day of adventure with a Cortado or Dirty Chai Latte from Honeybee Coffee & Brewery.
 Order The Nasty Nacho or a Tamale Platter for lunch at SoKno Taco Cantina.
 Grab a slice of specialty pies like the Barbalo Chicken or the Green Dragon pizza at South Coast Pizza.
 Fill up on a homemade Catfish Dinner or New York Strip Sandwich before treating yourself to a milkshake at Round Up Restaurant & Ice Cream.
 Or meet with friends for an Imperial Pineapple Upside Down Cake sour or a Southie cream ale at Printshop Beer Co.

 Moving to Knoxville?
 Extra Space Storage has convenient storage facilities throughout Knoxville that can help you transition.
-Find a storage unit near you!
+Find storage units near you!

 Neighborhood statistics from AreaVibes